WINKgroup/db-mongo/README.md

 # db-mongo
 Class to manage multiple mongoose instances

-It requires to have an .env file with DB_URL entry

 ## usage

 to get a connection (if already there is a connection it will be reused):